SathyaBhat/sathyabh.at/content/weekly-notes-17-2023/index.md

 ### What's been happening

  It's been another busy week!
-Don't have a lot of updates

 * It's oncall week.
 At the Trade Desk, at the moment SRE's role in oncall is primarily on a escalation basis, so I don't have to be the first person to response to any alerts.
 Plus it's only for work hours - but includes weekends as well.
 As such, I decided to not take the long weekend and work on Tuesday as well.
 I'll take another day off in lieu of this.
 * I had changed my blog theme few weeks ago.
 I mostly like the theme, but was annoyed that it didn't add the paginator for old posts on the home page.
 I finally got to fix this, [thanks to this tip](https://github.com/jpanther/congo/discussions/537).